 Yes NCS 2.2.0 is customer installable.
 NCS 2.2.0 will be pushed to registered BaseSpace users, if configured for automatic updates.
-Otherwise, download the software from the Downloads page.
+Otherwise, download the software from the Product Files page.

 The flow cell packaging is updated to reflect the NextSeq v2.5 naming but the flow cell itself looks the same.